Assessment of Personality Dimensions Across Situations in Dyadic Role-Play Scenarios: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{nderstanding} and modeling human personality is fundamental to the development of affective computing systems capable of personalized, adaptive, and socially intelligent interactions.
-Recent user studies have found that users are more engaged with and have greater trust in assistive technologies that reflect or adapt to their own personalities, thereby demonstrating the value of personality-aware systems \cite{andrist2015look, braun2019at, snyder2023busting}.
+\IEEEPARstart{M}{odeling} human personality is fundamental to the development of affective computing systems capable of personalized interactions.
+Users are more engaged with and have greater trust in assistive technologies that reflect their own personalities, thereby demonstrating the value of personality-aware systems \cite{braun2019at, snyder2023busting}.
 Consequently, there is a growing field of research on automatic personality perception (APP), the task of inferring one's personality as perceived by external judges.
-Unlike automatic personality recognition (APR), which focuses on inferring self-reported personality traits, APP captures perceived personality and better reflects the cues that affective computing systems are designed to interpret.
+Unlike automatic personality recognition (APR), which focuses on inferring self-reported personality, APP captures perceived personality and better reflects the cues that affective computing systems are designed to interpret.

 Describing an individual's personality is a complex task.
-The Five-Factor Model of Personality (Big-5) is a widely accepted description of personality traits in five dimensions: Extraversion (talkative, active vs quiet, passive), Agreeableness (trusting, lenient vs suspicious, critical), Conscientiousness (organized, conscientious vs disorganized, negligent), Neuroticism (worrying, self-conscious vs calm, comfortable), and Openness to Experience (creative, original vs uncreative, conventional) \cite{mccrae1992intro}.
-A number of previous works have leveraged this description of personality to infer traits using modalities such as speech \cite{mohammadi2015automatic, chen2017auomated}, facial expressions \cite{kachur2020assessing}, body language \cite{subramanian2013on}, and physiological signals \cite{Subramanian2018ascertain, miranda2021amigos}.
-The APP task itself is not new, as there exists a body of personality computing works \cite{Vinciarelli2014survey}; however, existing works have mainly utilized datasets in which subjects are only annotated in a single context.
+The Five-Factor Model of Personality (Big-5) is a widely accepted description of personality traits in five dimensions: Extraversion, Agreeableness , Conscientiousness, Neuroticism, and Openness to Experience \cite{mccrae1992intro}.
+A number of previous works have leveraged this description of personality to infer traits using modalities such as speech \cite{mohammadi2015automatic, chen2017auomated}, facial expressions \cite{kachur2020assessing}, body language \cite{subramanian2013on}, and physiological signals \cite{Subramanian2018ascertain}.
+The APP task is not new, as there exists a body of personality computing works \cite{Vinciarelli2014survey}; however, existing works have mainly utilized datasets in which subjects are annotated in a single context.
 For instance, in the widely used Speaker Personality Corpus \cite{mohammadi2015automatic, schuller2012speaker}, individuals are rated solely based on their behaviors in news broadcasts.
-Therefore, analyses drawn from these datasets assume that personalities are static and independent of external factors.
+Thus, analyses from these datasets assume that personalities are static and independent of external factors.